 Maps: Paper or electronic usually are fine for day hikes, just make sure you have enough battery and download them ahead of time if you are going digital.
 I usually put my phone in airplane mode when I’m hiking to avoid it sucking extra battery trying to find cell service that isn’t there.

-Hand Sanitizer: You can cary the little blister packs but I like to have a tiny bottle that hangs from my shoulder for easy access.
+Hand Sanitizer: You can carry the little blister packs but I like to have a tiny bottle that hangs from my shoulder for easy access.

 Mini Carbineers: I hang these clips off the outside of my pack and they are great for clipping things on for easy access or extra layers as you shed them to keep your hands free.